tklab-tud/ID2T/README.md

 	- _selectors_ gather information from the database; the result can be a list of values, like ``all(ipAddress)``
 	- _extractors_ can be applied on gathered data and always reduce the result set to a single element, e.g. ``random(...)`` returns a randomly chosen element of the list

 A complete list of supported named queries can be found in section [Named Queries](#named-queries).
+The database scheme, required for building SQL queries, is documented in the wiki article [DB Tables and Fields](/wiki/Statistics-DB%3A-Tables)

 These two types of queries can be executed either by providing the query string as an application argument or by going into the query mode.
 The application argument ``-q/--query`` takes a user-defined query or named query as input and prints the results to the terminal: